FZKiritsugu/discord-token-logger/README.md

 - Screenshot taker - takes screenshot of all the victim's monitors
 - Token Log - Automatically detects working accounts and dropping details about them
 - webhook - will send everything in a webhook, also has an backup webhook if the main dies
-- Password Stealer - will still all the victim's passwords
+- Password Stealer - will steal all the victim's passwords

 ## installation: